comp426-2022-fall/final-project-group14/docs/api_explained.md

 ## Login and character set up
 ### /app/
 This is the beginning of our project.
-It leads the player to the log-in page.
-Players have to enter their emails and passwords before they enter the game, so that their settings about their characters can be saved.
+It leads the user to the log-in page.
+Users have to enter their emails and passwords before they enter the game, so that their settings about their characters can be saved.

 ### /app/name/
-This page lets the player name their character.
+This page lets the user name their character.
 If you click `Name!`, you will go to the next step `/app/choose-race/`.

 ### /app/choose-race/
 This is the first step to set up a character.
 This API describes four races, including elf, dwarf, halfling, and human.
-For example, if the player chooses elf, the `/app/elf/` updates the character table with race elf and redirects to `/app/class/`.
+For example, if the user chooses elf, the `/app/elf/` updates the character table with race elf and redirects to `/app/class/`.

 ### /app/class/
 This page is similar to `/app/choose-race/`.
-It gives the player four classes to choose from for their character.
-After the player decides on a class, it leads to `/app/ability/`.
+It gives the user four classes to choose from for their character.
+After the user decides on a class, it leads to `/app/ability/`.

 ### /app/ability/
 This page introduces the rule of determining the score of each ability.
-The button `Start rolling` leads the player to roll a dice for Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
+The button `Start rolling` leads the user to roll a dice for Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
 Every ability has its own page.
-On each page, the button `Roll your dice` allows the player to see the result of their dices, and the button `next` directs the player to the page of the next ability.
+On each page, the button `Roll your dice` allows the user to see the result of their dices, and the button `next` directs the user to the page of the next ability.
 The last endpoint for these abilities is `/app/ability/str/dex/con/int/wis/cha/`.

 ### /app/character-summary/
-This page summarizes all the information about the character the player has just created.
-On this page, in addition to clicking `Start my journey` to enter the game session, the player can also choose to delete the account(`/app/delete_account/`)or re-select abilities(`/app/ability/`).
+This page summarizes all the information about the character the user has just created.
+On this page, in addition to clicking `Start my journey` to enter the game session, the user can also choose to delete the account(`/app/delete_account/`)or re-select abilities(`/app/ability/`).

 ## Story background and Encounter 1